lordrex/snap-random/README.md

 #### data-red, data-green and data-blue

 The attributes `data-red`, `data-green` and `data-blue`provide a rough guideline for the colors in the image.
-The colors are randomized, but adjusting these numbers can sku the image more itno one color thant another.
+The colors are randomized, but adjusting these numbers can skew the image more into one color than another.
 The value for these attributes must be a number between 0 and 256.
-If n number is provided, sthe default number is 128.
-For to make an image more green, set the value of `data-green` higher that 128 and /or set the values of `data-red` and `data-blue`lower thant 'data-green'.
+If no number is provided, the default number is 128.
+For example, to make an image greener, set the value of `data-green` higher that 128 and /or set the values of `data-red` and `data-blue`lower than 'data-green'.

 #### data-width and data-height